 Free school meals

 You can check if your child can get free school meals in England.
-If your child is eligible for free school meals, they`ll also qualify for the Holiday Activity and Food Program (HAF).
+If your child is eligible for free school meals, they'll also qualify for the holiday activities and food program (HAF).
 You must apply before each holiday.
 Visit GOV.UK - Apply for free school meals.

-The Holiday Activity and Food Programme runs during the summer, Christmas and Easter holidays.
-This holiday provision is for school-aged children from reception to year 11 who receive benefits-related free school meals and attend an Enfield School and/or live in Enfield.
+The holiday activities and food programme runs during the summer, Christmas and Easter holidays.
+This holiday provision is for school-aged children from reception to year 11 who receive benefits-related free school meals and attend an Enfield school or live in Enfield.
 The programme includes enriching and engaging activities as well as lunch.